Bloom-host/BloomDocs/docs/plugins/VentureChat.md

 Here are a list of key terms you have seen in the above configuration that can be important in the setup of your channels.

-`alias` - This shortens the command to join and send messages in a channel/s.
+`alias` - This shortens the command to join and send messages in a channel(s).
 E.g. Instead of running /build in this example, you can do /b <text> instead.

 `distance` - This is the radius in which people will see your message.
 E.g. If it is set to five, people only within five blocks from all directions of you will see a message you have sent.

 `cooldown` - Defines how quickly you can send messages in seconds.
 E.g. If you set this option to 3, people can only send a message per 3 seconds.